gofilipa/python-for-text/intro.md

 # "Intro to Python for Working with Text" workshop series
-By Filipa Calado, Princeton University
+By Filipa Calado

-filipa@princeton.edu
+Pratt Institute School of Information

 ## Welcome to the series!
 As one of the most popular, versatile, and beginner-friendly